jzhng123/Machine-Learning-Pipeline-Project/README.md

 * Makes the email subscription service work so user can get update from us.
 * The improvement on the machine learning algorithm.
 * Automatically gather the data and update the database everyday.
 Rerun the model every 2 or 3 days to generate updated model.
-* Write a more robust web crawler that can support any website.
+* Currently, our web crawler only supports mashable's articles website.
+In the future, we wish to write a more robust web crawler that can support any website.

 # Running the application
 * In your environment, run server.py file and go to the link showed up, and Our main page will show up.